Signal over noise.

 The painful part is not that people are slow.
 It is that the system makes progress expensive.

-The pattern: before blaming people, diagnose the system.
+Before blaming people, diagnose the system.

 Comic storytelling proof